 Instead of using a financial term like ‘Net 30’ or ‘Net 60’ on your invoices to describe your payment terms, try to keep the language you use as clear as possible.
 People are more likely to understand and respond to a statement such as ‘Payment due within 30 days’ or ‘Payment due before <insert date>.

 Also, terms like ‘Payment on receipt’ might not be advisable as it gives the recipient some wriggle room to argue that they didn’t receive your invoice on the day you sent it.

 Once you’ve completed a training commitment, send your invoice out straight away while your work with the client is still fresh in their mind.
 Invoices that get sent out quickly are often paid quicker.
-On the flipside, if you wait weeks to send out an invoice, your client might assume that you’re not in a hurry to get paid.
+If you wait weeks to send out an invoice, your client might assume that you’re not in a hurry to get paid.

-Unfortunately, for most small businesses the issue of a late payment is all but inevitable at one stage or another.
+Unfortunately, most small businesses have to deal with late payments at some point.
 Your clients may be facing cash flow issues because they’re waiting on payments.
-These strategies above can go a long way towards securing payments on time, every time.
+The strategies above can go a long way towards securing payments on time, every time.
 Do let me know how you get on in the Comments section below and if you have any strategies for getting paid on time that I haven’t mentioned, I’d love to hear them.

-Also, keep an eye out for next week’s blog when I’ll have five more ideas for getting paid on time, every time!
+Also, keep an eye out for next week’s blog when I’ll have five more ideas for getting your invoices paid on time, every time!